exploreGi/basics/gitCommands.md

 Rebase is generally discouraged for shared branches (like main or develop), because it changes commit history, which can cause issues for other contributors.
+### The golden rule of git rebase is to never use it on public branches.